stupidpupil/r_nhs_wales_orgs_and_sites/README.md

 # NHS Wales Organisations and Sites

-This is not intended as a replacement for the WRDS, but to provide consistent human-readable information for major secondary-care sites and organisations in NHS Wales.
+This is not intended as a replacement for the WRDS, but to provide consistent human-readable names and abbreviations for major secondary care sites and organisations in NHS Wales.
+It doesn't track site opening and closing and isn't expected to work for all sites with an assigned WRDS site code.

 ## Example